-Within 14 days after disclosure to the defendant of the presentence investigation report, the parties shall communicate, in writing, to the probation officer objections to any material information, sentencing classifications, guideline ranges, and policy statements contained in or omitted from the report.
-A copy shall be served on the opposing party.
+disclosure of presentence Within 14 days after the investigation report, the parties shall file, in CM/ECF (access restricted to the court, the probation office, attorneys of record for the government and for the relevant defendant), objection(s) to the presentence report including material information, sentencing classifications, guideline ranges, and policy statements contained in or omitted from the report.
+Alternatively, absent objections, the filed response shall affirmatively state there are no objections to the report.
 The court may conduct a show cause hearing and/or disallow objections in any case where such objections are not timely filed.